miklevin/MikeLev.in/index.md

 [writes ***for*** AI](https://moz.com/blog/bing-and-bard-feature-timeline), but not ***with AI***, keeping my mind sharp and those muscles from atrophying.
 My name is my website and it reads the same upside down.
-I've replaced WordPress and all the rest of that nonsense with a single text-file and chop it to pieces with [YAMLchop](https://github.com/miklevin/yamlchop).
+I've replaced WordPress and all the rest of that nonsense with a single text-file and chop it to pages with [YAMLchop](https://github.com/miklevin/yamlchop).
 I hit on some fundamental truths about the web and SEO that I think are going to be important in the future, and I'm trying to get them out there.